| home |

 2) S$10

 These notes come with one and two dots.
 The two prefixes examined are 2CQ and 2EG.
 The 2CQ has 2 dots but the 2EG has only one.
-Is this means that the two dots was issued first before the one dot?
+Does this mean that the two dots were issued first before the one dot?
 And why?
 I personally have a 2ED without the dot!
 And again my 2ED is placed between the 2CQ and 2EG.
 Would it be possible to have no dot and dot note for the same letter prefix notes?

 Unless these are some of the possible reasons: -

 1) Notes printed by more than one printer?
-Is Singapore printing some of it’s own requirement now?
+Is Singapore printing some of its own requirements now?
 Why not just print a year date instead or initials of the imprinter like all other DLR, ABNC, FCO, G&D, CBNC etc notes?

-2) Is this some kind of experimental type of notes like using difference ink or printing process etc?
+2) Is this some kind of experimental type of notes like using different ink or printing process etc?
 In Australia, they printed some test notes ($100 in 1996 and $5 in 1997) with some kind of new ink.
-These notes printed with letter prefix commencing “AN” to “AZ” and "BN to "BZ" etc. Of course not many collectors knew about it until few years later.
+These notes are printed with letter prefix commencing “AN” to “AZ” and "BN" to "BZ" etc. Of course not many collectors knew about it until a few years later.

 3) Collectors in Singapore had a good look at the $2 and $10 notes (with and without dot) and see if there are any alterations on the notes, like the colours, design, fonts, etc. Apart from the dot, nothing changed.